 negotiations to provide innovative solutions with regard to benefits design,

 administration and compliance.
-Patricia provides substantive expertise in the
+Patricia provides substantive knowledge in the

 defense of benefits litigation matters, has substantial experience with the